universe-king/genlayer-voting-contract/README.md

 # GenLayer Voting Contract (v0.2.16 Compatible)

 This project provides a fully functional on-chain voting contract for the GenLayer Bradbury testnet.
-Since the current GenLayer environment does not expose `msg.sender`, this contract implements a secure `voter_id`–based mechanism to prevent duplicate voting.
+Since the current GenLayer environment does not expose `msg.sender`, this contract implements a secure `voter_id`based mechanism to prevent duplicate voting.

 ## Features
 - Candidate initialization via constructor